-Fire District No. 3 of the Township of Old Bridge maintains three separate government funds, the General Fund, Capital Projects Fund and the Debt Service Fund.
+Fire District No. 3 of the Township of Old Bridge maintains three separate government funds, the General Fund and the Capital Projects Fund.
 Information is presented in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the capital fund.